Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Creswick-Clunes's median income among taxpayers was $45,547 in financial year 2022.
+The Creswick-Clunes SA2's median income among taxpayers was $45,547 in financial year 2022.
 The average income stood at $57,009 during the same period.
-These figures are below those of Rest of Vic., which had median and average incomes of $48,741 and $60,693 respectively.
-Based on a Wage Price Index growth of 12.16% since financial year 2022, estimated current median and average incomes for Creswick-Clunes are approximately $51,086 and $63,941 as of September 2025.
-According to census data, household, family, and personal incomes in Creswick-Clunes fall between the 15th and 16th percentiles nationally.
-The income bracket of $1,500 - 2,999 dominates with 29.5% of residents (2,390 people), consistent with broader regional trends showing 30.3% in the same category.
-Housing costs are modest, with 88.1% of income retained, but total disposable income ranks at just the 21st percentile nationally.
+These figures compare to Rest of Vic.'s median and average incomes of $48,741 and $60,693 respectively.
+Based on a Wage Price Index growth rate of 12.16% from financial year 2022 to September 2025, estimated current incomes would be approximately $51,086 (median) and $63,941 (average).
+Census data indicates that household, family, and personal incomes in Creswick-Clunes fall between the 15th and 16th percentiles nationally.
+The income bracket of $1,500-$2,999 dominates with 29.5% of residents (2,390 people), consistent with broader regional trends showing 30.3% in the same category.
+Housing costs are modest, with 88.1% of income retained, but total disposable income ranks at just the 20th percentile nationally.

 Frequently Asked Questions - Income